-The singular and plural acronyms "PFAS" and "PFASs" are used in this memorandum, following the naming convention recommended by Buck et al. (2011).
 Specific compounds presented in this technical memorandum are listed in Table 1.
 The table notes both the protonated, acid form ("acid form") of the compound and the dissociated, anion form more common in the environment.
-The same abbreviation is confusingly used for both the acid form and the anion form in literature.
+The same abbreviation is often used for both the acid form and the anion form in literature.
 To denote the difference for the purposes of this technical memorandum, a superscript "-" is added to the abbreviation for the anion form.
 Examples of the nomenclature and abbreviations are noted in Figure 1.

-PFASs are manufactured by attaching fluorine to aliphatic compounds.
-The resulting chemicals are used in the manufacture of carpets, clothing, fabrics, paper packaging for food and other materials (e.g., cookware) in order to make them resistant to water as well as grease or stains.
-PFASs as well are also used as in firefighting products such as aqueous film forming foams (AFFF).
-Overviews of the chemistry, production and use of these chemicals are available on the internet (e.g., Buck et al. 2011; OECD 2013; ATSDR 2018; DEPA 2018; ITRC 2020; USEPA 2020), as are recorded webinars.
+PFASs are manufactured by replacing some or all hydrogen atoms in aliphatic hydrocarbon compounds with fluorine (ITRC 2020).
+The resulting chemicals are used in the manufacture of carpets, clothing, fabrics, paper, packaging for food and other materials in order to make them resistant to water as well as grease or stains, among many other uses.
+PFASs are also used in firefighting products such as aqueous film forming foams (AFFF).
+Overviews of the chemistry, production and use of these chemicals are accessible on the internet (e.g., Buck et al. 2011; OECD 2013; ATSDR 2018; DEPA 2018; ITRC 2020; USEPA 2020), as are numerous recorded webinars.

 PFASs can be divided into two, broad families of chemicals: 1) Perfluoroalkyl substances in which all of the hydrogen atoms attached to carbon atoms have been replaced with fluorine atoms, except for hydrogen atoms associated with attached, functional groups and 2) Polyfluoroalkyl substances in which some but not all of the hydrogen atoms have been replaced.
-As discussed below, toxicity factors are primarily available for a short list of perfluoroalkyl substances.
-PFASs used in industrial processes can be further categorized as sulfonic acids, characterized by the functional group -COOH.
+As discussed below, toxicity factors are currently only available for a short list of perfluoroalkyl substances.
+PFASs used in industrial processes can be further categorized as sulfonic acids, characterized by the functional group -SO2OH, and carboxylic acids, characterized by the functional group -COOH.
 Examples include perfluorooctane sulfonic acid or "PFOS" and perfluorooctanoic acid or "PFOA" (Figure 1).

 PFASs produced or used by industries are normally present in a salt or acid form (ITRC 2020).
 When these compounds are released to soil or water, the hydrogen atom dissociates, leaving the anion form.
-Anion forms of the compounds, such as perfluorooctane sulfonate (PFOS-) and perfluorooctanoate (PFOA-) are assumed to dominate in contaminated soil and water and are the focus of Environmental Action Levels (EALs) presented in this memorandum.
+Anion forms of the compounds, such as perfluorooctane sulfonate (PFOS-) and perfluorooctanoate (PFOA-) are assumed to dominate in contaminated soil and water and are the focus of the Environmental Action Levels (EALs) presented in this memorandum.
 Current laboratory methods cannot distinguish between the different forms.
 Sample processing steps instead convert any salt or acid form of a compound present into the anion form prior to testing.
+The concentration of the anion form of the compound is then reported by the laboratory.
+For unspecified reasons, USEPA Standard Operating Procedures for testing of PFASs calls for conversion of anion data to equivalent acid-form concentrations for reporting purposes, even though true acid forms of the compound are unlikely to be found in nature (e.g., USEPA 2020, 2021b, 2021c).
+As discussed in Section 3, modeling the acid form of the compound rather than the anion form that is more likely to be present could introduce significant error into an assessment of the fate and transport of the compounds in the environment.

 Related compounds used in industrial processes can eventually degrade to "terminal" perfluoroalkyl substances listed in this technical memorandum (see ITRC 2020).
-An example depicted in Figure 2 is the degradation of perfluororoctane sulfonamide (PFOSA), used in the past as a grease and water repellant and for which toxicity factors are also available, to perfluoroctane sulfonate (PFOS-).
+An example depicted in Figure 2 is the degradation of perfluorooctane sulfonamide (PFOSA) to perfluorooctane sulfonate (PFOS-).
 The timeframe for degradation is unclear, however, and PFOSA should be independently tested for and assessed if potentially present.
+A more detailed summary of PFASs degradation pathways and the associated relative makeup of potential terminal compounds is currently under way by HIDOH.

-Sources of PFASs in Soil and Groundwater
+2.0 Sources of PFASs in Soil and Groundwater